theo-armour/pages/10-philosophy-and-thinking/README.md

 Thought is a mental process which allows beings to model the world, and so to deal with it effectively according to their goals, plans, ends and desires.
 Concepts akin to thought are cognition, sentience, consciousness, idea, and imagination.

+## Thought

+Mental or intellectual activity involving an individual's subjective consciousness.
+It can refer either to the act of thinking or the resulting ideas or arrangements of ideas

+### Categories

-Attention
+* Attention
-Cognition
+* Cognition
-Cognitive biases
+* Cognitive biases
-Creativity
+* Creativity
-Decision theory
+* Decision theory
-Emotion
+* Emotion
-Error
+* Error
-Imagination
+* Imagination
-Intelligence researchers
+* Intelligence researchers
-**Learning**
+* **Learning**
-Memory biases
+* Memory biases
-mnemonics
+* Mnemonics
-Nootropics (smart drugs)
+* Nootropics (smart drugs)
-Organizational thinking (strategic management) Perception
+* Organizational thinking (strategic management)
+* Perception
-Problem solving
+* Problem solving
-Psychological adjustment
+* Psychological adjustment
-Psychometrics
+* Psychometrics

 ***